ruhibloodworth/reduxle/README.md

 ## Getting Started

+A demo is available at https://ruhibloodworth.github.io/reduxle/

+### Installation

 To get a local copy up and running follow these simple example steps.

-### Installation

 1. Clone the repo `git clone https://github.com/ruhibloodworth/reduxle.git`
 2. Install the dependencies `npm install`